Link Building for Startups: 17 Cost-Effective Strategies for 2025

 9. Broken Link Building

-Easy Tip: To find broken links, you can use tools like Ahrefs or Screaming Frog.
-Once you’ve identified a broken link, reach out to the website owner with a polite message explaining the issue and offering your content as a replacement.
+Easy Tip: To spot broken links, tools like Ahrefs or Screaming Frog can make your life easier.
+Once you find one, send a friendly message to the website owner, letting them know about the broken link and offering your content as a helpful replacement.

 Real-World Example

-This strategy is particularly effective because it's a win-win situation.
-For instance, imagine Fundera, a well-known financial resource site, has a 404 error page.
+As I’ve mentioned above, you can use Ahrefs to find these opportunities.
+I did a quick search and discovered that Fundera, a well-known financial resource site, has a 404 error page.
 If you're a competitor, you could identify a website that currently links to Fundera's 404 page.
+But make sure it has a high DR ( above 30).
 You can then contact the link owner and suggest that they replace the broken link with a link to your relevant page.
-This benefits the website owner because no one wants to have an outgoing link that leads to a 404 page, and it benefits you by securing a backlink without needing to do much convincing.
-It’s a straightforward way to improve SEO for both sites involved.
+This strategy is effective because it’s a win-win for both sides.

 10. Resource Page Link Building